vishalbalaji/trpc-svelte-query-adapter/README.md

 {/each}
 ```

-You can also optionally pass new inputs to the query from the client side(see #34) like so:
+You can also optionally pass new inputs to the queries and infinite queries  from the client side(see #34) like so:

 ```svelte
 <script lang="ts">